 For fixtures, the lifetime is the life of the product, at the reported operating hours (lamp life in hours divided by operating hours per year – see reference table "LED component Costs and Lifetime."
 The analysis period is the same as the lifetime, capped at 15 years.
 (15 years from GDS Measure Life Report, June 2007).

-For lampsthe measure life is assumed to be two years.
+For lamps impacted by the EISA backstop as indicated in tables below and LED Downlight Fixtures the measure life is assumed to be two years, unless installed in income qualified locations such as IQ common area lighting where a lifetime of 8 years should be used consistent with the residential measure assumption.

+For lamps not impacted by the EISA backstop, the lifetime is calculated as the rated lifetime of the product (actual if available, otherwise assume 20,000 hours for Omnidirectional, 17,000 hours for decorative and 25,000 for directional lamps based on average rated life of lamps on the ENERGY STAR Qualified Products list (accessed 6/16/2020)) divided by the reported operating hours, capped at 10 years.

 Deemed Measure Cost